adityapk00/zqwandroid/README.md

 After you download and install the APK, launch the program and scan the QR Code from your desktop to connect the two.

-### When you run into bugs, issues or have feature requests
-Please file send me all the feedback you can.
-You can file issues in the [issues tab](https://github.com/adityapk00/zqwandroid/issues).

 #### Currently known limitations
+* Both your phone and desktop need to be on the same network for the connection to work (i.e., It won't work over VPNs or over LTE/3G).
 * Old-style Sprout addresses are not supported
 * You can't select which address to _send from_. zec-qt-wallet will try to send Transactions from a Sapling address, given you have enough balance
 * You can't generate new z-addrs or t-addrs from the phone.

+### When you run into bugs, issues or have feature requests
+Please file send me all the feedback you can.
+You can file issues in the [issues tab](https://github.com/adityapk00/zqwandroid/issues).